-20 Oct My Bucket List- Hold a Koala
+20 Oct Where to Hold a Koala in Australia

 Since starting this site and really putting down my bucket list on more than a few pieces of notebook paper, I decided not to put anything I’d already accomplished.
 It seemed weird to write down things I’d already done or visited.
 Wasn’t that what I’d already been writing about?
 It felt redundant to do it again in list form.
 So I started clean, wrote down a bunch of things I’d yet to do.
 And Finally!
 I’ve done something on that list.